-This paper theoretically studies the empirical practice in the above-mentioned econometric evaluations of school effectiveness.
-My analysis reveals the connection between their empirical strategies and theoretical market design studies, especially those on strategy-proofness.
-In addition, Abdulkadiroğlu et al. (2016) is closely related.
+This paper theoretically studies the empirical practice in econometric evaluations of school effectiveness, such as Hastings et al. (2009); Deming (2011); Deming et al. (2014); Bloom and Unterman (2014); Abdulkadiroğlu et al. (2014b); Bergman (2016); Angrist et al. (2016).
+My analysis reveals the connection between their empirical strategies and theoretical market design studies, especially those on strategy-proofness (Ergin and Sönmez, 2006; Roth and Peranson, 1999; Immorlica and Mahdian, 2005; Kojima and Pathak, 2009; Azevedo and Budish, 2013; Lee, 2016; Ashlagi et al., 2016).
+On top of them, Abdulkadiroğlu et al. (2017) is closely related.
 They develop a large-sample framework based on an asymptotic approximation assuming a growing number of students and school seats.
-They use their model to propose an improvement over the first-choice and qualification IV research designs and apply the improved design to evaluate charter schools in Denver.
-They also confirm that the first-choice and qualification IV research designs extract a random assignment for many mechanisms in the limit of their large market sequence.
-In contrast, the current paper allows for general finite markets and provides conditions for the first-choice or qualification IV research design to extract a random assignment in a finite sample.
+They use their model to propose an improvement over the first-choice and qualification IV designs and apply the improved design to evaluate charter schools in Denver.
+They also confirm that the first-choice and qualification IV designs extract a random assignment for many mechanisms in the limit of their large market sequence.
+In contrast, the current paper allows for general finite markets and provides conditions for the first-choice or qualification IV design to extract a random assignment in a finite sample.
 These conditions allow me to compare the two research designs, as in Table 1.
-I also provide additional large market justifications for the first-choice research design in large market models different from Abdulkadiroğlu et al. (2016)'s.
+I also provide additional large market justifications for the first-choice design in large market models different from Abdulkadiroğlu et al. (2017)'s.